 When I saw my mint starting to grow again this season, it made me want to use it in a recipe.
 We have so much of it but it grows like a weed!
 I don't cook with it often enough to justify having that much.
 I was trying to figure out what kind of mint I have...spearmint or something else.
 I couldn't figure it out.
 Anybody know?

 I actually have another pineapple mint recipe on the blog from back when my blog was just a baby.
 (ESD is 2 years old now.
 Wow!)
 The recipe is for pineapple mint chia pudding and its just as easy to make as this drink recipe is.
 Another recipe I used to use my mint in all the time was moroccan spaghetti.
-I don’t know if that’s a real thing or not but my sister gave me a recipe and it got worked into our regular meal rotation.
+I don't know if that's a real thing or not but my sister gave me a recipe and it got worked into our regular meal rotation.
 I remember it had tomato sauce, mint, cinnamon, cumin, turmeric, parsley, cilantro, almonds, and chickpeas.
 Amazing flavor combinations and textures!
-It’s a recipe I’ve thought about making paleo for quite some time now but haven’t done it for some reason.
-Actually, I have an enormous document filled with recipes I want to make so several ideas have been just sitting there for a while.
+(Update: I made a recipe with flavors inspired by that moroccan spaghetti recipe.
+You can see it here.)

 Ok, so let's talk about what's really on my mind.
 Tomorrow (May 1st) marks the beginning of celiac awareness month.
 I really wanted to do something for it this year so I decided I'm going to do a daily Instagram post that either promotes awareness of the disease or potentially helps those with celiac disease.
 I hope I have enough ideas to post and don't run out!
 Going to do my best - anything is better than nothing, right?
 Follow along, if you're interested!